 GC: Something triggered and Jeff with the help of Rob Quail contacted Jeremy and myself to put a group together.
 Of course, Jeff was extremely multi-talented and his playing “oozed” of Eric Clapton riffs…no doubt an early start on that issue.

 Rob Quail (Guitar/Vocals – Blue Direction): Jeff and I had met a couple of years before at a party and were immediately simpatico; we just got along and had passion for the same things in music.
-We played together as a duo, as a trio with bassist Jeff LeBar (at whose party we had originally met) and with various pick-up things mostly at parties but had nothing like a real, regular “band” with a setlist and regular rehearsals and the like.
+We played together as a duo, a trio with bassist Jeff LeBar (at whose party we had originally met) and various pick-up things, mostly at parties.
+Nothing like a real, regular “band” though, with a setlist and regular rehearsals and the like.
 Any paid gigs we had played had been unstructured things with other local musicians.
 (I remember one bar gig in Mississauga, playing country; Jeff was very adept and knowledgeable about country music.
 I knew nothing about it but was relieved to find out that most of it had two or three chords, so I could follow along).
 But until Jeremy and Graydon, we never really had what I would call a “band.”

 JL: Looking back, l was living in Oakville and Jeff and Rob lived in the Toronto suburb of Etobicoke, so that must have meant they were pretty keen to have a jam session.
 Rob showed up with the driest sounding Yamaha amp ever, and I think Jeff plugged into my ancient Traynor tube head.
 The cab was an ex-Rush Celestion unit and it sounded great.
 But, the stack was always electrically alive as the ground lift was broken.
 It royally zapped me on a semi-regular basis.
 Having Jeff act as a potential ground would have evened out the odds at least!
 It could have been all over for some of the members of the Blue Direction had the basement floor ever gotten wet.
 Sorry everyone.